MotorCityCobra/Device_File_Grabber/README.md

 # Usage
 -i is the path
--s is the total size of all the files you are moving in MB
+-s is the total size of all the files you are moving in GB
-$Python3 demo.py -i '/PATH/TO/YOUR/LARGE/UNSORTED/MEDIA/FOLDER/' -s 5000
+$Python3 demo.py -i '/PATH/TO/YOUR/LARGE/UNSORTED/MEDIA/FOLDER/' -s 50

 You will then be promted,
 Would you like to move...